 Endemic birds are not all that Taiwan has to offer.
 The island is the winter home of the bulk of the tiny world population of Black-faced Spoonbill and we expect to see a few lingering birds.
-The tour’s timing, at the height of the northbound spring migration, means that we’re sure to see a decent number of East Asian migrants.
+The tour’s timing, at the height of the northbound spring migration, means that we’re sure to find a decent number of East Asian migrants.
 We also stand a good chance of seeing that most elusive of Asian birds, Fairy Pitta.

-Days 4 - 5: We’ll spend the following two days at Da Syue Shan searching for species such as White-bellied Green Pigeon and endemics such as the startled-looking Yellow Tit, Taiwan Wren-babbler, Taiwan Bush-warbler, Black-necklaced Scimitar-babbler, Grey-cheeked Fulvetta, Rufous-crowned, Rusty and White-whiskered Laughingthrushes, Steere’s Liocichla, Taiwan Barwing, White-eared Sibia, Taiwan Yuhina and Flamecrest.
-Even with all these endemic species to search for we will not neglect the endemic subspecies of Vivid Niltava and Dusky Fulvetta or regional specialities like Little Forktail.
+Days 3-4: We’ll spend the following two days at Da Syue Shan searching for species such as White-bellied Green Pigeon and endemics such as the startled-looking Yellow Tit, Taiwan Wren-babbler, Taiwan Bush-warbler, Black-necklaced Scimitar-babbler, Grey-cheeked Fulvetta, Rufous-crowned, Rusty and White-whiskered Laughingthrushes, Steere’s Liocichla, Taiwan Barwing, White-eared Sibia, Taiwan Yuhina, Taiwan Rosefinch, and Flamecrest.

 There’s plenty to see here from cultural diversions to some excellent birding.
-The locals traditional homes are underground in order to offer safe refuge from the severe typhoons that ravage the area every autumn.
-Birds we’ll be looking out for on Lanyu include the endemic forms of Elegant Scops Owl, Whistling Green Pigeon, Brown-eared Bulbul and Japanese White-eye.
+The locals traditional homes are underground which offer a safe refuge from the severe typhoons that ravage the area every autumn.
+Birds we’ll be looking out for on Lanyu include the endemic forms of Ryukyu Scops Owl, Whistling Green Pigeon, Brown-eared Bulbul, and Japanese White-eye.
 Night on Lanyu.

-Day 13: Accompanied by a local naturalist, we’ll make an early morning visit to Pillow Hill near Douliou with the aim of finding the beautiful and elusive Fairy Pitta, a few pairs of which breed here.
-With the help of a scientist who has been studying these birds we should be able to find at least one individual before we head back to Taipei stopping for any birds we may see along the way.
+Day 12: Accompanied by a local naturalist, we’ll make an early morning visit to Pillow Hill near Douliou with the aim of finding the beautiful and elusive Fairy Pitta, a few pairs of which breed here.
+With the help of a scientist who has been studying these birds we should be able to find at least one individual before we drive back to Taipei stopping for any birds we may see along the way.
 Night in Taipei.